jyotiyadav2508/Yoga-Lovers/README.md

   - Our yoga programs provides the user information about different type of classes.
   - This section is valuable to the user as they will be able to easily identify the types of program in which they want to participate.
-  - Another section provides information about group classes, private class ,timimg and place.
+  - Another section provides information about group classes, private classes, timing and the place.

 ![Our Yoga Programs](https://github.com/jyotiyadav2508/Yoga-Lovers/blob/main/screenshots/yoga-lovers-programs1.png)